jwodder/versioningit/README.rst

   string, the given string is removed from the tag.

-- If the ``regex`` parameter is set to a string (a Python regex) and the regex matches (using ``re.fullmatch``) the tag, the tag is replaced with the contents of the capturing group named "``version``", or the first capturing group if there is no group by that name.
+- If the ``regex`` parameter is set to a string (a Python regex) and the regex matches (using ``re.search``) the tag, the tag is replaced with the contents of the capturing group named "``version``", or the first capturing group if there is no group by that name.
 If the regex does not match the tag, the tag is left as-is.

 - Finally, any remaining leading ``v``'s are removed from the tag.